pateljay15/SolutionFest/README.md

 Demo purpose the live link of application:
 -> https://ngo-helpers.netlify.app/

+Dummy Normal IDs:
+email: user@gmail.com
+pass: user@123

+Dummy NGO IDs:
+email:
+pass:

-For better experience of receiving real time mails plz use your real emails IDs to register in this application.
+###For better experience of receiving real time mails plz use
+your real emails IDs to register in this application.

 Also we haven't deploy the code to the server which send realtime notifications to  ngos about nearby